CraigMason19/music_theory_docs/README.md

 # music_theory_docs (Work in progress)
 A web-based documentation site for my **music_theory** Python package, built using Django.

-Documentation is dynamically extracted from docstrings in functions, classes, and methods throughout the project.
-Usage examples are rendered from a Markdown file.
+Documentation is extracted from the docstrings in functions, classes, and methods throughout the project.
+Usage examples are rendered from a Markdown file and python syntax is highlighted.

 - <a href="https://github.com/CraigMason19/music_theory" target="_blank">GitHub - music_theory</a>
 - <a href="https://github.com/CraigMason19/music_theory_docs" target="_blank">GitHub - music_theory_docs</a>